Integrating an external WMS

-A number of our customers have made custom integrations to an external warehouse management system.
+Integrating an external WMS – A number of our customers have made custom integrations to an external warehouse management system.
 These systems are sometimes “In-house” but most of the cases we have seen are when the WMS is the operative system of an external logistics provider (commonly called a 3PL).
-The 3PL can be storing and products and sending them out to customers, possibly arranging transportation etc. In at least one case the Manu Online user has used the 3PL for delivering components directly to work cells in their production area by calling off sets of components to work orders.
+The 3PL can be storing and products and send them out to customers, possibly arrange transportation etc. In at least one case the Manu Online user has used the 3PL for delivering components directly to work cells in their production area by calling off sets of components to work orders.

 - Which sales orders are routed to the WMS directly?
 For instance if e-commerce goes directly to the WMS but dealer orders go through Manu Online sales order process.